VIERNES DE POESIA CON ANTONIETA VILLAMIL -Universidad Nacional de Colombia-

 -

 ¿Si los poetas matan?
 (Una breve nota) Mohsen Emadi - 1.
 Las metáforas pueden matar, pero ¿los poemas también participan en la masacre?
-Creo que sí, y asociar los poemas a la inocencia no siempre … La entrada...4 weeks ago
+Creo que sí, y asociar los poemas a la inocencia no siempre … La entrada...1 month ago

 -

-BITÁCORA RIVERIANA (6) Biblioteca Vorágine - BITÁCORA RIVERIANA (6) *Biblioteca Vorágine* Isaías Peña Gutiérrez Con este nombre, *Biblioteca Vorágine*, el Ministerio de Cultura, en cabeza...2 months ago
+BITÁCORA RIVERIANA (6) Biblioteca Vorágine - BITÁCORA RIVERIANA (6) *Biblioteca Vorágine* Isaías Peña Gutiérrez Con este nombre, *Biblioteca Vorágine*, el Ministerio de Cultura, en cabeza...3 months ago

 -